-Bug bites, rashes, dry skin—most people can identify with both the relief that comes from scratching that bothersome itch and with that annoying feeling when you just can’t reach that itchy area on the middle of your back.
+Bug bites, rashes, dry skin—most people can identify with the relief that comes from scratching a bothersome itch.
+Most can also relate to the annoying feeling when you just can’t reach that itchy area on the middle of your back.
 However, fewer people can identify with the problem of chronic, or long-lasting, itching.
 Much more than a nuisance, long-term post-burn itch can be a very troubling issue that interferes with sleep, activities of daily living, and overall quality of life.

 There is no doubt that the sensation of itching causes us to reflexively scratch.
 Nor would anyone question the immediate relief that scratching brings.
 However, scratching is an impractical long-term solution and has consequences, not the least of which is the potential for damaging the skin itself.

 Oral antihistamines are the first-line treatment for itching.
 The most commonly used are the H1-blockers: diphenhydramine (Benadryl), hydroxyzine (Atarax, Vistaril), and chlorpheniramine (Chlor-Trimeton).
 No difference has been shown between these three.3 While they are the primary treatment for pruritus, unfortunately antihistamines do not provide complete relief for the majority of patients.4

 As described earlier, pain and pruritus share common nerve pathways.
 Studies have been performed examining itch relief with medications traditionally aimed at some of the receptors and pathways involved with pain.
 So far, one of the most promising is gabapentin (Neurontin), a drug which has been used to treat both seizures and nerve-related pain.